ibm-cloud-docs/containers/cs_uc_retail.md

 {{site.data.keyword.messagehub_full}} acts as the just-in-time events platform to bring in the rapidly changing information from the inventory systems to IBM Streaming Analytics.

-Social media analytics with Watson Discovery (personality and tone insights) also feed in trends to the inventory analysis to improve product forecasting.
+Social media analytics with {{site.data.keyword.watson}} Discovery (personality and tone insights) also feed in trends to the inventory analysis to improve product forecasting.

 The loyalty mobile app provides detailed personalization information, especially when customers use its social sharing features, such as posting recipes.